-Characteristics Of Autism Spectrum Disorders
+Characteristics of Autism Spectrum Disorders

-Overview of Autism Spectrum Disorder
+Characteristics of Autism Spectrum Disorders

 - Categorize early indicators, diagnostic tools, etiology, and prevalence of ASD.